 - Final report kept on file for a minimum of 3 years

 - Final report posted on password-protected web site

 - Significant deficiencies (defined as those that may be a threat to animal health or safety) discovered during facility inspections must be reported promptly to the appropriate agency (OLAW, USDA, AAALAC) and funding units.

 E. Annual reports to OLAW are filed by January 31 of the year following the reporting year and include the dates of facility inspections.

 F. Compliance monitoring

-- The DLAR will report deficiency corrections to the IACUC Coordinator who will forward an updated deficiency correction log on a monthly basis to the IACUC until all deficiencies are corrected.
+- The IACUC Coordinator will forward an updated deficiency correction log on a monthly basis to the IACUC until all deficiencies are corrected.